‘Equity vs. Non-Equity’ Is a False Binary

 This is bullsh$t.

-First, a lot of founders choose non-equity financing deliberately because diluting equity before you have pricing power is a bad deal.
-Using a revenue-based investment or a line of credit at a stage when your equity is cheap protects the cap table for the moment when you actually want investors at the table on good terms.
+First, many founders choose non-equity tools deliberately because diluting equity before you have pricing power is a bad deal.
+Using a revenue-based investment or a line of credit at a stage when your equity is cheap protects the cap table for the moment when you actually want investors on the best terms possible.
 That's not consolation.
 That's strategy.

 Second, the idea that VC approval is the gold standard of business viability doesn't survive contact with how venture capital actually works.
-VC is designed for a specific profile—high-loss-tolerance, high risk-high reward math, the potential for very large/outsized returns, underpinned by a portfolio logic that assumes most investments will fail.
+VC is designed for a specific profile—high-loss-tolerance, high risk-high reward, the potential for very large/outsized returns, all underpinned by a portfolio logic that assumes most investments will fail.

-Most businesses are not that or trying to be that.
-The fact that a business doesn't fit the VC underwriting model tells you something about fit, not about quality.
+Most businesses are not that, or trying to be that.
+The fact that a business doesn't fit the institutional VC underwriting model tells you something about fit, not about quality.

 Stop asking 'equity or non-equity.'
-Ask what is the job I need capital to do right now, and what is the best instrument for that job.
+Instead, ask ‘what is the job I need capital to do right now, and what is the best instrument for that job’.

 If the job is funding an opportunity with a clear payback period—that's debt or revenue-based financing.
 If the job is building infrastructure that won't generate returns for three years—that might be equity.
 If the job is smoothing a three-month cash flow gap—that is categorically not equity.

-The founders who understand capital as a toolbox—working out which tool does which job in the right sequence—fare better than those who don’t.
+The founders who understand capital as a toolbox—working out which tool in the right sequence—almost always fare better than those who don’t.

 The Uncomfortable Bits

-The founders who get hurt most by the binary are not the ones with established networks and experienced advisors.
-Those founders often get enough context to recognize the full landscape of options, even if they don't use them.
+The founders most hurt by the false binary are not those the ones with established networks and experienced advisors.
+Those founders often get enough context to recognize the full landscape of options, even if they can’t or don't use them.

-The founders who get hurt are the ones for whom the VC binary is the only story they've heard.
-Who walk into their first funding conversation thinking they have two choices: raise equity or don't grow.
-Who give up points because they didn't know anything else exists, or because someone implied alternatives were for companies that couldn't raise “real” money.
+The founders who get hurt are the ones for whom the equity / non-equity binary is the only story they've heard.
+Who believe there are only two choices: raise equity or don't grow.
+Who give up points because someone implied alternatives were for companies that couldn't raise “real” money.

 That information asymmetry is not neutral.
 It's a tax on founders who don’t grow up with the perks of privilege.

-We can’t afford to live in a world where entrepreneurship is constrained by an investment narrative that uses tension, rather than truth, to prop up rarified business models and fluff egos.
+We can’t afford to live in a world where entrepreneurship is constrained by an investment narrative that uses tension, rather than truth, to prop up rarified business models or fluff investor egos.

 Capital diversification isn't a sophisticated strategy.
 It's what businesses do every day.
-But to say so is too simple, and frankly, not great advertising for investors who benefit from the tension that a narrow, blurry lens brings to the scene.
+To say so is too simple, and frankly, not great advertising for investors who benefit from the tension that a narrow lens brings to the scene.

 Let’s end it.
 The future isn’t about the primacy of one kind of funding over another.
-It’s about creating the stacks of capital that carefully aligns to the needs of each business they serve.
+It’s about creating capital stacks that align to the needs of each business they serve.

 This is how investors will create profit.
-It’s how founders forge paths that don’t leave them burnt out, broke, or broken.
-Most importantly, an expanded tool kit for early stage investing—and a narrative to match—is exactly what we need for American entrepreneurship to thrive, serving as a beacon of hope for all of us.
+It’s how founders will forge paths forward that don’t leave them burnt out, broke, or broken.
+Most importantly, an expanded tool kit for early stage investing—and a narrative to match—is exactly what we need for American entrepreneurship to thrive as a beacon of hope for all of us.

 *As an amateur boxer I have a visceral understanding of punch count.
 During their “fight,” Paul and Tyson threw 278 punches in total.
 The women who headlined that ticket exchanged 734 blows…in a fight that lasted only four minutes longer.
 Amanda Serrano and Katie Taylor made obvious the difference between a fight and an exhibition.
 The equity vs non-equity debate is an exhibition.
 Building a capital strategy that serves you well across time…that’s worth fighting for.